The Complete Guide to the Iguazú Falls in Argentina

 Arrive in Cafayate, Argentina’s wine country, known for fertile soil and skilled winemaking.
 Taste the Torronte, a local white varietal, and stay at Patios de Cafayate, with stunning vineyard views of Calchaqui Valley.

-Afterwards, your Argentinian escapade has come to a close; cherish the memories and head to Buenos Aires for your departure flight home.
+Afterwards, your unforgettable Argentinian adventure comes to an end.
+Reflect on the incredible experiences, vibrant culture, and spectacular scenery encountered throughout your journey before continuing to Buenos Aires for your onward departure flight home.

 During our One Week Argentina Itinerary, you can watch tango performances in Buenos Aires and visit the "Seven Colours Hill" in Salta, where local craftsmen sell hand-woven pieces.
 You’ll also stay in luxurious hotels focusing on sustainability, so you can rest easy knowing you're aiding the local culture and environment during your trip.